 #10 – Dental treats (probably your dog’s favorite choice!)

-You love to treat your dog anyway, so doesn’t it make sense to choose a treat that will help keep their teeth clean?
-If you’re already buying dental treats for your beloved pup, why not choose one your dog will love that ALSO provides healthy meals for shelter dogs waiting for their forever homes?
+You love to treat your dog anyway.
+Doesn’t it make sense to choose a treat that will help clean your dog’s teeth?
+You’re already buying dental treats for your beloved pup.
+Why not choose one your dog will love that ALSO provides healthy meals for shelter dogs?

 The iHeartDogs™ unique and advanced Triple Enzyme Dental Stick formula for dogs is specifically designed to control plaque, reduce tartar buildup, freshen breath, and help maintain healthy teeth and gums.
-Developed by veterinarians and proudly manufactured in the USA, the tasty Dental Sticks combine a natural abrasive cleansing action with a proprietary triple enzyme source, peppermint, and the flavonoid curcumin to help support dental health.
+They’re developed by veterinarians and proudly manufactured in the USA.
+These tasty Dental Sticks combine a natural abrasive cleansing action with a proprietary triple enzyme source, peppermint, and the flavonoid curcumin to help support dental health.

 The treats are grain-free, gluten-free, low-calorie, and low-fat, and each purchase provides 7 meals for shelter dogs!
 To learn more, click here.